martinghunt/AllTheBacteria/docs/metadata_sqlite.rst

 processed samples in AllTheBacteria releases.
 There were samples obtained in 2023 (and assembled and included in release 0.2) that do not appear in the ENA data dumps 20240625 or 20240801.
+Similarly, there are samples that are in older releases that do not appear in ENA dumps used for incremental release 2025-05.

 The columns of the table are: